robinm3/InkscapeArtistSignature/README.md

 3. Put the two artist_signature files(the .inx and .py ones) in your inkscape extensions directory
 4. Open Inkscape and you'll find the extension in >extension/artist
 5. Select your image/drawing
-6. Put your artist name, choose text size, text placement.
+6. Put your artist name, choose text size, text font and text placement.
 Change text color and social media too if you want!
 7. Click apply.
 Done!
 You have your signature!

 ### Contribute